-Show off your witchy side in a DIY Mini Witch Hat Headband, an easy Halloween craft that can be worn as part of a costume or just for fun!
+Show off your witchy side in DIY Mini Witch Hat Headband!
+This tiny hat is cute Halloween craft tutorial that's easy to make with the free pattern.
+Wear it as part of a witch costume or just for fun!

 When I was a kid, my mom always made my costume ... although there was one year my sister and I rebelled and demanded a store bought costume with a plastic mask.

 My favorite costume that she made was a pumpkin costume that I wore as a kid and again in Jr. High.
 I'm not sure how it still fit me as a teenager, but somehow I squeezed into it!

 I've been a milkmaid, Dolly Parton, Pippi Longstocking, and more, but never a witch.
 How is that even possible?

 With this Mini Witch Hat, I finally got to channel my inner witch ... and I'm going to show you exactly how to find yours, too!